 At the large-scale, we are developing sensing devices for solar tracking/optimization and free-space optical wireless communications.
 At the small-scale, we are using new semiconductor-polymer nanocomposite materials for a broad range of applications.
 These applications include microspheroid sensing, ultrafast switching, and optoelectronic terahertz applications.
 Photonic techniques and digital microfluidic architectures are brought together for these new sensor and actuator lab-on-a-chip technologies.

-Dr. Jonathan Holzman recently received the 2017 Engineers Canada Medal for Distinction in Engineering Education, the 2017 Natural Sciences and Engineering Researcher of the Year Award at UBC's Okanagan Campus and the 2016 APEGBC President's Teaching Award for Excellence in Engineering & Geoscience Education.
+Dr. Jonathan Holzman recently received the 2017 Engineers Canada Medal for Distinction in Engineering Education, the 2017 Natural Sciences and Engineering Researcher of the Year Award at UBC's Okanagan Campus, and the 2016 APEGBC President's Teaching Award for Excellence in Engineering & Geoscience Education.
 Check out the video: https://youtu.be/GBtmLAjFILA

 August 15th, 2016